Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Function: ClearError()

 - Description: clear the error of the robot.
-After clearing the alarm, the user can judge whether the robot is still in the alarm state according to the RobotMode.
+After clearing the alarm, the user can judge whether the robot is still in the alarm state according to RobotMode.
 For the alarm that cannot be cleared, restart the control cabinet.
 (Refer to GetErrorID)

 - Parameters: null

+- Return: ErrorID,{},ClearError();

 - Supporting port: 29999